 How do I start therapy?

 If you are interested in starting therapy at The Psychotherapy Institute’s clinic, please call our 24-hour line at 510-548-2250, press 1 and leave a message expressing your interest.
-Usually within one business day a therapist will return your call to hear about your needs, gather some information and answer any questions you may have about starting therapy.
+Usually within two business days a therapist will return your call to hear about your needs, gather some information and answer any questions you may have about starting therapy.
 Please see the section called Starting Therapy for more details.

 What is psychotherapy?